 Switch off from social media

-If the debate is getting too much, it’s totally okay just to switch off.
+If the conversation around January 26 is getting too much, it’s totally okay just to switch off.
 Pressing pause on social media can be great for the soul, and it’s fine not to contribute to discussions if it doesn’t feel right.
-Once you’re off social, maybe think about some of the tips above – some time spent with family and friends, or a day to yourself, might be just what you feel like.
+Once you’re off social media, maybe think about some of the tips above – some time spent with family and friends, or a day to yourself, might be just what you feel like.

-It's likely that people you know, or even your family or friends, will have different opinions to you about January 26.
-Although they may be different, it's important you respect each other's opinions.
+It's likely that people you know, or even your family or friends, will have different opinions than you about January 26.

 Just remember that conversations about this day aren’t always going to be constructive or healthy.
 If these conversations bring up anxiety or distress, you can change the topic of conversation or mention that you’d rather not talk about it.

 What can I do now?